The Standard of Ur

-"The Standard of Ur"; originally a hollow box, decorated on all four sides with inlaid mosaic scenes made from shell, red limestone and lapis lazuli, set in bitumen.
+"The Standard of Ur", decorated on four sides with inlaid mosaic scenes made from shell, red limestone and lapis lazuli, originally set in bitumen.
 One side shows a war scene; a Sumerian army with wheeled waggons and infantry charges the enemy; prisoners are brought before the king, who is accompanied by guards and has his own chariot waiting behind him.
 The reverse shows scenes of peace; men are bringing animals, fish etc, possibly as booty or tribute; at the top the king banquets with friends; they are entertained at the right by a singer and a man playing a lyre.
 The triangular end panels show fanciful scenes, found damaged and since restored.

 - Excavated/Findspot: Royal Cemetery

 - (Asia,Iraq,South Iraq,Royal Cemetery (Ur))

 - Width: 11.6 centimetres (end; base)

 A number of the lapis lazuli tesserae have a groove cut on the polished face with a rough surface below, suggesting they were cut with flint blades and split (Tosi & Piperno 1973).

 - Aruz & Wallenfels 2003a no. 52, pp. 97-100